 Chapter Lesson Learning objectives

 Introduction: Rats and Mice 1 Get to know the learning objectives

+Date of the last 2-4 What are rodents?

-Mice and rats are rodents 2-4 What are rodents?
-Rodents gnaw
+Mice and rats are rodents Rodents gnaw

-Short life span - but why?
+rodents Short life span - but why?

-Data and miss 5-7 Genetic Background matters
+Date and mice 5-7 Genetic Background matters

 Rats and mice strains Types of Strains

-strams The importance of nomenclature
+Strains The importance of nomenclature

 Know your animal

 8-15 Being Active at Night

 Being a Prey Species

 Using rodent Assessing Welfare: the score sheet

 biology to inform research practice Prioritising senses differently

-From a complex world to a simple cage
+rescuren practice From a complex world to a simple cage

 Standardisation vs Reproducibility

 Rats vs Mice

 16-25 Wild Rats

 Laboratory Rats

-Handling Rats
+Rat biology and behaviour Handling Rats

-Rat biology and behaviour The Life of a Rat in Numbers
+The Life of a Rat in Numbers

 Sensory Biology

 Reproduction

 Feeding

 Aggression

 Recognition of Pain and Stress

 Anatomy and Physiology